russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 5. 'Sapiens: A Brief History of Humankind' by Yuval Noah Harari

-‘Sapiens: A Brief History of Humankind’ by Yuval Noah Harari takes readers on an exciting journey through human history, structured around four significant revolutions: the Cognitive Revolution, the Agricultural Revolution, the Unification of Humankind, and the Scientific Revolution.
-Harari argues that Homo sapiens’ dominance stems from their unique ability to cooperate in large groups, enabled by shared myths and collective beliefs.
+'Sapiens: A Brief History of Humankind' takes readers on an exciting journey through human history, structured around four significant revolutions: The Cognitive Revolution, the Agricultural Revolution, the Unification of Humankind, and the Scientific Revolution.
+Harari argues that Homo sapiens' dominance stems from our unique ability to cooperate in large groups, enabled by shared myths and collective beliefs.

 Similarities between the books: